Roman Senate

 The Roman Senate (Senātus Rōmānus) was the highest and constituting assembly of ancient Rome and its aristocracy.
 With different powers throughout its existence, it lasted from the first days of the city of Rome (traditionally founded in 753 BC) as the Senate of the Roman Kingdom, to the Senate of the Roman Republic and Senate of the Roman Empire and eventually the Byzantine Senate of the Eastern Roman Empire, existing well into the post-classical era and Middle Ages.

 During the days of the Roman Kingdom, the Senate was generally little more than an advisory council to the king.
 However, as Rome was an electoral monarchy, the Senate also elected new Roman kings.
 The last king of Rome, Lucius Tarquinius Superbus, was overthrown following a coup d'état led by Lucius Junius Brutus, who founded the Roman Republic.
 During the early Republic, the Senate was politically weak, while the various executive Roman magistrates who appointed the senators for life (or until expulsion by Roman censors) were quite powerful.
 Since the transition from monarchy to constitutional rule was most likely gradual, it took several generations before the Senate was able to assert itself over the executive magistrates.
 By the middle Republic, the Senate had reached the apex of its republican power.
 The late Republic saw a decline in the Senate's power, which began following the reforms of the tribunes Tiberius and Gaius Gracchus.
 After the transition of the Republic into the Principate, the Senate lost much of its political power as well as its prestige.

 Following the constitutional reforms of Emperor Diocletian, the Senate became politically irrelevant.
 When the seat of government was transferred out of Rome, the Senate was reduced to a purely municipal body.
 That decline in status was reinforced when Constantine the Great created an additional senate in Constantinople.
 After Romulus Augustulus was deposed in 476, the Senate in the Western Empire functioned under the rule of Odoacer (476–489) and during Ostrogothic rule (489–535).
 It was restored to its official status after the reconquest of Italy by Justinian I but the Western Senate ultimately disappeared after 603, the date of its last recorded public act.
-Some Roman aristocrats in the Middle Ages bore the title senator, but it was by this point a purely honorific title and does not reflect the continued existence of the classical Senate.

-The Eastern Senate survived in Constantinople through the 14th century.
+Some Roman aristocrats in the Middle Ages bore the title senator, but by this point it was a purely honorific title and does not reflect the continued existence of the classical Senate.
+The Eastern Senate survived in Constantinople into the early 13th century.
+The Roman Senate, etymologically and politically, can be considered a distant ancestor or predecessor of parliamentarism and modern legislatures and senatorial bodies, although its functions and powers varied considerably throughout its relatively lengthy history.

-Although the Latin Senatus was the origin of the modern-day concept of the senate in etymological sense, the Roman Senate was not the ancestor or predecessor of parliamentarism and modern senatorial structures in any direct sense, as the Roman senate was not a de jure legislative body.